Mega Menu

 Next Steps

-• Once you have completed your appeal form and submitted it to student-appeals@bristol.ac.uk you should then receive an outcome within 35 days.
+• Once you have completed your appeal form in eVision you should then receive an outcome within 14 days.

 • Remember that your current decision still stands until you have received your outcome.
-You will be emailed an outcome letter so make sure that you have provided all of your contact details on your appeal form.
+You will be emailed an outcome letter.

 • When you receive your outcome, if you have any questions, please get in touch with us.